4 behaviours that will help you coach more effectively

-Regardless of the definition you choose, there is a common theme - coaching is client-focused, with the main objective of helping the client / athlete achieve their desired outcome.
+Regardless of the definition you choose, there is a common theme – coaching is client-focused, with the main objective of helping the client and athlete achieve their desired outcome.

 Coaches must be prepared to be relentlessly client-focused.
-To put the client / athlete in the spotlight, to help them uncover what truly drives them, and then to help them put a suitable strategy in place to achieve their goals, and remove any barriers that get in the way.
+To put them in the spotlight, to help them uncover what truly drives them, and then to help them put a suitable strategy in place to achieve their goals, and remove any barriers that get in the way.

-"... coaching is client-focused, with the main objective of helping the client / athlete achieve their desired outcome"
+“… coaching is client-focused, with the main objective of helping the client or athlete achieve their desired outcome”

-Many studies have showed that extensive domain knowledge is a primary component of elite coaches.
-However, domain expertise can be wasted if the coach cannot coach effectively and get the best results for their clients / athletes.
+Many studies have shown that extensive domain knowledge is a primary component of elite coaches.
+However, domain expertise can be wasted if the coach cannot coach effectively and get the best results for their clients and athletes.

-The following 4 simple behaviours will help you overcome this and improve your effectiveness as a coach:
+The following 4 simple behaviours will help you overcome this and coach more effectively:

-The first step for your clients / athletes is goal setting.
-This is a hugely important exercise because it sets the tone and has a huge part to play in terms of motivating the client / athlete over the course of the process.
-Therefore, it's critical that you get uncover what really drives them.
-The only way to do this is to ask questions and dig deep to understand why they're doing what they're doing.
+The first step for your clients and athletes is goal setting.
+This is a hugely important exercise because it sets the tone and has a huge part to play in terms of motivating them over the course of the process.
+Therefore, it’s critical that you uncover what really drives them.
+The only way to do this is to ask questions and dig deep to understand why they’re doing what they’re doing.

-If you put on your expert hat on the other hand and try to tell your client / athlete what they should be striving for, you remove their own passion from the equation and they no longer feel a sense of ownership over their own goals.
+If you put on your expert hat on the other hand and try to tell them what they should be striving for, you remove their own passion from the equation and they no longer feel a sense of ownership over their own goals.
 As a result, their motivation and drive to succeed will suffer.

 So make sure you ask enough of the right questions to understand what your clients / athletes really care about.

-Throughout the process, not just during goal-setting, the ability to listen to what your clients / athletes are saying is critical.
-Not only will it help you build a connection and trust with them, it will help show them that you care about them and their success, which will push them further.
+Throughout the process, not just during goal-setting, the ability to listen to what your clients and athletes are saying is critical.
+Not only will it help you build a connection and trust with them, but it will also help show them that you care about them and their success, which will push them further.

-In addition to these motivational benefits, the ability to listen will help you individualize your client's / athlete's programs, identify when things aren't working, and pick-up on external factors affecting their performance.
+In addition to these motivational benefits, the ability to listen will help you individualize your client’s and athlete’s programs, identify when things aren’t working, and pick up on external factors affecting their performance.
 This will help you optimize your program further for the individual, and offer them the support and guidance they need to succeed.

-So make sure you listen closely to what your clients / athletes have to say.
+So make sure you listen closely to what your clients and athletes have to say.

 Coaches are facilitators.
-They collaborate with clients / athletes and use their expertise to put a suitable strategy in place for them to achieve their goals.
-The client / athlete themselves is responsible for the action and results.
+They collaborate with their clients and athletes and use their expertise to put a suitable strategy in place for them to achieve their goals.
+The client or athlete themselves is responsible for the action and results.

-“The client / athlete themselves is responsible for the action and results”
+“The client or athlete themselves is responsible for the action and results”

-There are a number of things coaches can do to facilitate and drive that action like providing a clear program, ensuring the client / athlete has everything they need to succeed, supporting them throughout the process, challenging them, monitoring adherence, progress and performance, and providing them with feedback.
+There are a number of things coaches can do to facilitate and drive that action like providing a clear program, ensuring they have everything they need to succeed, supporting them throughout the process, challenging them, monitoring adherence, progress, and performance, and providing them with feedback.
 However, trying to force them into action will only yield limited results.

-So make sure you remove all the barriers between your clients / athletes and success.
+So make sure you remove all the barriers between your clients and athletes and success.

 “… it is consistent positive behaviours that lead to long-term success.”

-So make sure you celebrate all the positive efforts made by your clients / athletes.
+So make sure you celebrate all the positive efforts made by your clients and athletes.